 High-Level Requirements: such as the set of configuration data required by the service.

-Functional Requirements: specific requirements on the behaviour of the service provider and consumer.
+Functional Requirements: specific requirements on the behavior of the service provider and consumer.

 Operations: specification of each service operation.

 All services defined in this document are part of the MPS Area, which has the Area number 5.